open-contracting-extensions/ocds_location_extension/README.md

 * `deliveryAddress` - a standard `Address` block which can be used to provide a postal address where services should be delivered.
 * `deliveryLocation` - a new block consisting of GeoJSON and Gazetteer entries to describe a wider range of locations to which the contract line item relates.

-## Gazetteer Codelist

-See locationGazetteers.csv

-The codelist's Category column indicates whether the gazetteer has identifiers for the whole world (Universal) or only some subset (Sub-National).
+The `locationGazetteers.csv` codelist's `Category` column indicates whether the gazetteer has identifiers for the whole world ('Universal') or only some subset ('Nationa' or 'Sub-National').

 ## Example